csandmann/SandBox/README.md

 After completing, this script will tell you which redirect URI you need to whitelist in your spotify developer account.

 5. Connect the RFID Reader as described in https://github.com/paguz/RPi-RFID
-6. Restart to make all changes effective
-7. To uninstall, simply run `sudo /opt/sandbox/removeSandbox.sh` and after that `sudo apt remove sandbox`
+6. To uninstall, simply run `sudo /opt/sandbox/removeSandbox.sh` and after that `sudo apt remove sandbox`

 This is it, you can now use your SandBox.
-To see the log visit http://sandbox
-To write Spotify-RFID cards, simply place a blank card on the player and visit http://sandbox/spotify
+To see the log visit http://sandbox.
+To write Spotify-RFID cards, simply place a blank card on the player and visit http://sandbox/spotify Choose the correct playback type and enter the Spotify URI of the medium (Spotify desktop app -> right-click -> share -> Copy Spotify URI)

 ## Build Instructions (Not necessary for deployment)
 The SandBox can be conveniently built using cmake.
 First install all dependencies: